scoskey/m314/index.md

 ## Course description

 Real analysis is one of the core areas of modern mathematics.
-It is also the subject that provides the foundations for introductory calculus.
+It the area of math that provides the foundations for introductory calculus.
 The course content is valuable for both aspiring math practitioners and future educators.
-In this class we will also be exposed to rigorous mathematical thinking, reasoning, problem solving, and proof.
+This class will also focus on mathematical reasoning and problem solving, and the fundamentals of rigor and proof.

 We will begin by discussing a simple but surprisingly deep question: *what are real numbers*?
 The answer to this question will lead us to a key concept, the *completeness* of the real numbers.
-With an understanding of completeness, will be able to undertake a rigorous study of familiar concepts from calculus: *limits*, *series*, *continuity*, and of course *derivatives* and *integrals*.
+With an understanding of completeness, will be able to undertake a rigorous study of familiar concepts from calculus: *limits*, *series*, *continuous functions*, and of course *derivatives* and *integrals*.
 Our study of continuity will also take us on a short tour of the theory of *topology*&mdash;the abstract study of continuity and its properties.

 ### Anticipated learning outcomes